 Disruptions in the supply of essential utility services, such as water and electricity, could halt or impede Oryx Petroleum's operations.
 Also, access to transportation infrastructure, such as pipelines and port access, will be critical to distributing oil production by Oryx Petroleum and the unavailability of, or disruptions to, access to required infrastructure could negatively affect Oryx Petroleum's operations.
-In particular, access to the Kurdistan Region-Turkey export pipeline may be restricted as a result of activity by or related to ISIS militants, internal instability and violence in Turkey or disputes between the Iraqi Federal Government and the KRG regarding exports.
+In particular, access to the Kurdistan Region Export Pipeline may be restricted as a result of activity by or related to ISIS militants, internal instability and violence in Turkey or disputes between the Iraqi Federal Government and the KRG regarding exports.

-Oryx Petroleum depends on partners to operate some of its license areas and to comply with their partnership obligations.
+Oryx Petroleum depends on partners to comply with their partnership obligations.